Skip to content

 url: https://sourceforge.net/projects/fractalscope/

 Fractalscope is a cross-platform fractal generator with an interesting interface: all modifiable parameters, including color settings, are right in the main window by way of tabs (not exactly an exclusive feature).
 You can choose from 14 fractal formulas to begin your exploration, and then go zooming wherever you want using the mouse’s scroll wheel.
 As you move the cursor over the main image, a secondary window on the lower right will display the corresponding Julia fractal.
 I’m not sure if, right now, that’s just for fun as I couldn’t find a way to render that Julia instead.
 Hopefully that’s something the developer will implement in the future.
-Although the program itself is surprisingly fast, the antialiasing tool can slow down the computer while its working —especially when rendering images at maximum size.
-If you want an image larger than 2048×1346, you will have to use the Poster tool.
+Although the program is surprisingly fast, the anti-aliasing tool can slow down the computer while its working, especially when rendering images at maximum size.
+If you want an image larger than 2048×1346, use the included Poster tool.
+Open source (GPLv3).

 Last revision: 15 March 2025.